mps9506/ftree/README.md

 <!-- badges: end -->

 ftree is an experimental and mostly useless R package.
 It has one function, `ftree()` that shows a file tree on your console.

-It works on Windows.
-I don’t fully understand character encoding and have not tried it on Linux or Mac.
-It is also questionable if it works well with Rmarkdown.
+Note that this doesn’t seem to work well when with rmarkdown in Windows.

 ``` r
 ## this doesn't render in Github Markdown